 Back in your classroom for Session 3, students will engage in an art project in which they will apply the historical and architectural lessons they have learned.
 While they integrate concepts inspired by the streetscape of Greenwich Village, your students will create a souvenir that will serve as a reminder of the discoveries and knowledge they came away with through their exploration of the neighborhood’ design and history.

-Greenwich Village: History and Historic Preservation is generously funded by: the New York City Department of Cultural Affairs, Council Members Rosie Mendez and Margaret Chin, Council Speaker Christine Quinn,and GVSHP members.
+Greenwich Village: History and Historic Preservation is generously funded by: the New York City Department of Cultural Affairs, Council Members Rosie Mendez, Margaret Chin, and Corey Johnson ,and GVSHP members.

 Fifth grade students at PS 9 investigate a historic photo.